-The main difference here is on the bottom of the shell, there is a slip-resistant cuff to ensure the sock will stays put until it transfers to your feet.
+The main difference here is on the bottom of the shell - there is a slip-resistant cuff to ensure the sock will stay put until it transfers to your feet.
 This provides more hold than the slip-resistant foam pad, but could also make it more difficult to slide the sock on and off the device.

 Vive offers a 60-day warranty for customers just in case they aren’t completely content with their purchase.

 Allstar Innovations created a sock aid that is both outside-the-box and versatile.
-Not only does their product help put the socks, but shoes, too!
-Part of the contraption can detach and be used as a shoehorn which makes slipping on a pair of sneakers of sandals worlds easier.
+Not only does their product help put on socks, but shoes, too!
+Part of the contraption can detach and be used as a shoehorn which makes slipping on a pair of sneakers or sandals worlds easier.
 The detachable shoehorn also assists with removing socks from the feet as well.

-The product consists of a sock slider handle, cradle, as well as a rubber grip bottom which keeps the product stable while you’re putting on your socks.
+The product consists of a sock slider handle and cradle, as well as a rubber grip bottom which keeps the product stable while you’re putting on your socks.
 Since the product doesn’t rely on handles as other sock aids do, AllStar’s product reduces strain to your fingers, hands, and arms.

-After putting on your socks, you can detach the sock slider handle, use the shoehorn, put on your shoes, and then you’re ready for whatever!
+After putting on your socks, you can detach the sock slider handle, use the shoehorn to put on your shoes, and then you’re ready for whatever!

 The product is made of a steel frame that the user can step into from a seated or standing position.
 To make stepping in easier, the product is padded with foam handles at the top, steadying users.

-Though the product is awesome if you want to wear compression socks, it works best if the person’s calves are 16-inches in circumference or less.
+Though the product is designed specifically if you want to wear compression socks, it works best if the person’s calves are 16-inches in circumference or less.
 Therefore, this product isn’t for everyone.

-This international patent pending remover is made from medical grade plastic that features an easy-grip handle complete with a strap for those with weak hands.
-Simply hook and push.
+This remover is made from medical grade plastic that features an easy-grip handle complete with a strap for those with weak hands - simply hook and push.

-The bright blue design makes the kit easy to spot in your closet or dresser.
+The bright blue design also makes the kit easy to spot in your closet or dresser.

 All sock aids do the same thing, but not in the same way.
 There are lots of seemingly small details to take note of before purchasing your own sock aid.
 In order to get your money’s worth, be sure that all your needs are being met from the get-go.

-Below are a few key details that will ensure your sock aid is the best and brightest on the market.
+Below are a few key details that will ensure your sock aid will work for all your needs.

 Ideally, all socks are compatible with sock aids.
 That isn’t always the case though, especially with compression socks and hand strength.
 If compression socks are what you’ll be wearing more often than not, select a sock aid that specifically has compression socks in mind.
 The length of your sock is also something to keep in mind, as longer stocks may be more difficult to apply or may require some manual effort as well.

 Most sock aids are made of plastic.
-The ideal kind would be sturdy enough to hold the sock in place and not break with repeated use, but flexible enough to conform to the sock and foot in use and comfortably apply.
+The ideal kind would be sturdy enough to hold the sock in place and not break with repeated use, but flexible enough to conform to the sock and foot.
 Metal is more durable but lacks flexibility, which might be fine depending on the design.